Key Facts

 Who is at risk for getting pertussis?

 Anyone can get pertussis.
 Babies are at greatest risk since they are not completely protected from pertussis until they get all their pertussis shots.
 It is recommended that pregnant women get the vaccine between the 27th and 36th week (of pregnancy) so they can pass antibodies against pertussis to their babies.
+Household adult members should also make sure they are vaccinated.
 By 15 to 18 months, a child should have received four pertussis shots (DTaP) with a fifth one just before starting school.
 Teens and college students living or spending time in close quarters such as dormitories, camp, or in classrooms, are considered at high risk for getting pertussis.
 School nurses and other health care providers who work directly with students and patients are also at higher risk of pertussis exposure and therefore should get a dose of Tdap.

 How many people get pertussis each year?

 In the early 1940s, before the vaccine was available, about 200,000 people in the United States acquired pertussis each year.
 After people started getting vaccinated, the numbers decreased.
 Since then, however, the number of teenagers and adults getting pertussis has increased.
 This is likely due to the fact that the vaccine from childhood becomes less effective over time.
-According to the CDC, in 2012 there were approximately 16 million cases of pertussis reported worldwide.
-More than 48,000 cases were reported in the United States alone, yet many more cases go undiagnosed and hence, untreated.
+According to the Center for Disease Control (CDC) in 2018 there were about 155 thousand cases of pertussis reported worldwide.
+In 2021, there were 2,116cases reported in the United States alone , yet many more cases go undiagnosed and hence, untreated.

 How can teens and adults protect themselves from getting pertussis?